Other Safety – Driving Safety

 - Protect lives by never texting or talking on the phone while driving.

 - Be a good passenger and speak out if the driver in my car is distracted.

 - Encourage my friends and family to drive phone-free.

 One Text Or Call Could Wreck It All

 Texting is one of the most dangerous forms of distracted driving.
 At any given moment across America, approximately 660,000 drivers are using or manipulating electronic devices while driving, a number that has held steady since 2010.
 Distracted driving has become a deadly epidemic on America’s roadways.
-3,154 people were killed in 2013 and an estimated 424,000 injured in motor vehicle crashes that involved distracted drivers.
+3,154 people were killed in 2013, and an estimated 424,000 were injured in motor vehicle crashes that involved distracted drivers.
 Our youngest and most inexperienced drivers are most at risk, with 10% of all distracted driving crashes involving drivers under the age of 20.

 ANTI-DISTRACTED DRIVING ENFORCEMENT CAMPAIGN